-To be honest, most senior professionals in the marketing industry (my industry) are at the peak of their careers, but don’t have a portfolio website to call their own.
-They have connections and experience, but I have a platform to promote myself where they don’t.
+To be honest, even most senior professionals in the marketing industry (my industry) haven’t bothered to create a portfolio website of their own.
+They have connections and experience, that only takes them so far.

 I own a piece of real estate where my thoughts and my experience occupy the spotlight.
-Hell, I have two: one for potential employers to read my insights and one for my freelance customers to build trust with me.
+In fact, I have two websites: one for potential employers to read my insights, and one for my freelance customers who want to see that I know my stuff.

-I’ve been able to smirk in the face of 60-year-old consultants trying to chime in on website projects because I’ve built three of my own and they have… a LinkedIn profile with a 10-year-old picture that they’re afraid to update.
+I’ve been able to walk confidently into meetings with experienced 60-year-old consultants because I’ve built three of my own and they have… a LinkedIn profile with a 10-year-old picture that they’re afraid to update.

 And that’s why you need a portfolio website when you’re just starting out.
-It’s louder than a resume or a LinkedIn profile, and it gets even more powerful when you combine it with both of those.
+It’s louder than a resume or a LinkedIn profile, and it gets even more powerful when you combine all three of them together.

 You're willing to work hard for recognition

 Good websites aren’t easy or quick to make.
 Creating one tells hiring managers that you’ve put in a higher level of work just to get noticed in your career.
-Even if you don’t have as much experience as another candidate, you’ll show that you’ll more than make up for it with effort.
+Even if you don’t have as much experience as another candidate, it shows that you’ll more than make up for it with effort.

 Your technical skills exceed other candidates'